MichaelThamm/masters-thesis/README.md

 * LIM.ShowFromJSON.py
   *  Note: This file pulls the stored JSON results and creates a field plot without having to run the entire simulation

-## ----------VERY IMPORTANT----------
+---

-Make sure to run LIM.Platypus.py from a terminal or the user input functionality will not work You must also change to the correct directory that contains these files and execute the LIM.Platypus.py using "python LIM.Platypus.py"
+IMPORTANT: _Make sure to run LIM.Platypus.py from a terminal or the user input functionality will not work.
+You must also change to the correct directory that contains these files and execute the LIM.Platypus.py using "python LIM.Platypus.py"_